Cyber Security Workbook for On Board Ship Use

 This practical and easy to understand workbook supports the owner, Master and the ship's crew with cyber security risk management.

-It contains comprehensive checklists to assist with the day-to-day management of onboard cyber security and facilitates collaboration between ships, onshore IT departments and equipment manufacturers.
+It contains comprehensive checklists to support the day-to-day management of onboard cyber security and facilitates collaboration between ships, onshore IT departments and equipment manufacturers.

 In stock